Role of commensurate and incommensurate low-energy excitations in the paramagnetic to hidden-order transition of URu$_2$Si$_2$: Experimental

-{\em Experimental.}--- The single crystal studied was grown by means of an optical floating-zone technique at the Amsterdam/Leiden Center.
+The 2g single crystal studied was grown by means of an optical floating-zone technique at the Amsterdam/Leiden Center.
 High sample quality was confirmed via X-ray diffraction and detailed electron probe microanalysis.
 The mosaic spread is less than $1^{\circ}$.
-Samples prepared from this ingot showed good resistance ratios (20 for the $c$ axis and $\approx$ 10 for the $a$ axis) and a high superconducting $T_c\approx 1.5$\,K. The magnetization of the large single crystal agreed very well with data shown in Ref.\,\cite{pfl06a} and confirmed the absence of ferromagnetic inclusions.
+Samples prepared from this ingot showed good resistance ratios (20 for the $c$ axis and $\approx$ 10 for the $a$ axis) and a high superconducting $T_c\approx 1.5$\,K. The magnetization of the large single crystal agreed very well with data shown in Ref.\,\onlinecite{pfl06a} and confirmed the absence of ferromagnetic inclusions.
 Most importantly, in our neutron scattering measurements we found an antiferromagnetic moment $m_s \approx 0.012~\mu_B$ per U atom \cite{nik10a}, which matches the smallest moment reported so far \cite{ami07a}.

-Inelastic neutron scattering measurements were carried out at the cold triple-axis spectrometer Panda at FRMII.
+Inelastic neutron scattering measurements were carried out at the cold triple-axis spectrometer PANDA at FRMII.
 The sample was mounted on a Cd-shielded Cu holder and oriented with $(h0l)$ as the horizontal scattering plane.
-Panda was used in W-configuration with vertically and horizontally focusing monochromator and analyser and no collimation.
+PANDA was used in W-configuration with vertically and horizontally focusing monochromator and analyser and no collimation.
 The final wavevector was kept fixed at 1.55~\AA$^{-1}$.
 Higher-order harmonics were removed from the scattered beam by a liquid-nitrogen cooled Be filter and monitor correction for higher order neutrons was included.
 The temperature evolution of the low-energy excitations of {\urusi} at commensurate $\vec{Q}_0$ and incommensurate $\vec{Q}_1$ was studied by low-energy scans at different temperatures.
 Most importantly, detailed temperature scans at $E=0.5$~meV were carried out at each position.

-\pgnfigure{figure1.pdf}{ Low-energy excitations.
+\pgnfigurestwo{figure1a.png}{figure1b.png}{ Low-energy excitations.
 At low temperature $T$ in the hidden order phase excitations are gapped.
-Excitations are seen (a) above $\Delta\approx 2$\,meV at the commensurate $\qzero$ position and (b) above $\Delta\approx 4$\,meV at the incommensurate $\qone$ position.
-Both gaps close at the transition to paramagnetism ($T_0=17.5$\,K). (mon=2e5 $\hat{=}\sim$ 2 min counting time.
-The 'res.' bar indicates the resolution.) }
+Excitations are seen (a) above 2\,meV at the commensurate $\qzero$ position and (b) above 4\,meV at the incommensurate $(1.44,0,0)$ position.
+The inset shows a $h$ scan at 4.5\,meV at 3\,K. Both gaps close at the transition to paramagnetism ($T_0=17.5$\,K).
+(Counting time approximately 2\,min.
+Solid lines represent damped-harmonic oscillator fits described in the text.) }